hilbix/LXC/README.md

   - The latter are registries and can only be changed by `root`
   - while `default.conf` can be changed (based on what is allowed in the registry) by you as you like.
 - ~~There are interactive menus to all setup questions like your LXC directory.~~
-- You can have more than one checkouts (of this here) which then can have indipendent setups.
+- You can have more than one checkouts (of this repository), which then can have indipendent setups.

-This is not for things like Cubernetes or on system level.
-This is meant entirely on user level.

-- LXC networking should be set up, see https://wiki.debian.org/LXC

 ## Usage

-Be sure that everything in `lxc-checkconfig` is green.
+Be sure that everything in `lxc-checkconfig` (run it as normal user) is green.
 Following two yellow lines can be ignored:

 	CONFIG_NF_NAT_IPV4: missing
 	CONFIG_NF_NAT_IPV6: missing

-For more information see: https://wiki.debian.org/LXC
+For more information how to prepare networking on system level see: https://wiki.debian.org/LXC

 To install:

 	cd
 	git clone https://github.com/hilbix/LXC.git
-	make -C LXC install	# this does: ln -s --relative LXC/bin/lxc.sh ~/bin/LXC LXC setup

-This assumes that `$HOME/bin/` is in your `$PATH`.
+	LXC/bin/setup.sh LXC	# installs $HOME/bin/LXC as a wrapper command

 `setup` prints everything you need to change on your system to successfully run unprivileged LXC containers.

+Following assumes that `$HOME/bin/` is in your `$PATH` and you ran setup as shown above.

 To create a container with default values: